Ex Battalion

-Ex Battalion (mononymously referred to as ExB; also stylized in all caps) is a Filipino hip hop collective from Muntinlupa City, Philippines, primarily known for their hit single "Hayaan Mo Sila" that went #2 on the Billboard Philippine Top 20.
+Ex Battalion (also abbreviated as EXB; formerly Jekkpot Battalion) is a Filipino hip hop collective from Muntinlupa City, Philippines, primarily known for their hit single "Hayaan Mo Sila" that went #2 on the Billboard Philippine Top 20.
 The group has numerous local hits that dominated Philippine social media and they are credited for "revolutionizing" Pinoy hip hop to a new modern sound.

 The hip-hop collective currently consists of Skusta Clee, Flow G, Brando, Emcee Rhenn, and King Badger as the main members.
-Other active members include JRoa, Yuridope, Bullet-D, Jnske, Jekkpot, Huddass, Cent, and E.I.J.
-The group was founded by Jekkpot, Cent, and Honcho, formerly Bosx1ne.
-The latter reportedly left the group in late 2022.
+Other members include JRoa, Yuridope, Bullet-D, Jnske, Jekkpot, Huddass, Cent, and E.I.J.
+The group was founded in 2012 by Jekkpot, Cent, and Honcho, whose stage name was Bosx1ne at the time, who reportedly left the group in late 2022.

 To date, they have garnered a total of over 2 billion views and over 5 million subscribers on YouTube.
 All members have also appeared in television and film, they starred in their first box-office feature "Sons of Nanay Sabel" in 2019, although it was not commercially successful.

+Name

+The name Ex Battalion is derived from a coalition of rappers, representing ex-members of different groups.
+Ex means former, while Battalion means a large group or unit.

+Originally formed by Jekkpot, the group was initially named as Jekkpot Battalion.
+It was later changed to Ex Battalion, under Bosx1ne's leadership, after the collective built a reputation in rap contests, which prevented the group under the former name from joining competitions.